Natilla Cubana

 A silky Cuban stovetop custard thickened with egg yolks and cornstarch, flavored with cinnamon and lime, and dusted with cinnamon, sometimes made with chocolate for a pudding-like treat.

-Natilla is a Spanish custard that crossed to Cuba with Iberian settlers and settled firmly into the island's repertoire of homemade desserts.
+Natilla is a Spanish custard — popularly, if unverifiably, credited to convent nuns — that crossed to Cuba with Iberian settlers and settled firmly into the island's repertoire of homemade desserts.
 Cuban families often serve it for merienda or brunch, with a chocolate version (sometimes called natilla de chocolate) beloved by children — its gentle, spoonable texture making it a nostalgic taste of home.

-Cool, silky and barely set, it slides off the spoon like a loose custard.
-Sweet milk and egg yolk carry warm cinnamon and a bright hint of lime, finishing clean and creamy.
+Cool and silky, set yet pourable, it slides slowly off the spoon while staying thick enough to mound on it — somewhere between a flan and dulce de leche.
+Sweet milk and egg yolk carry warm cinnamon and a bright hint of lime, finishing clean and creamy, with a restraint flan's caramel never has.

 Egg yolks and cornstarch together thicken the milk into a glossy custard, while tempering prevents the eggs from scrambling; constant low-heat stirring sets the proteins gently for a smooth, spoonable texture.